 System Management Facility 30 (SMF30) records are critical components of z/OS that capture essential performance data related to batch job accounting and monitoring.
-These records provide valuable insights into the execution of batch jobs, offering a wealth of information, including job identification details, resource utilization metrics, job start and end times, elapsed time, job step information, and execution statistics.
+These records provide valuable insights into the execution of batch jobs, offering a wealth of information, including job identification details, resource usage metrics, job start and end times, elapsed time, job step information, and execution statistics.
 For batch job elapsed time prediction modeling, the inclusion of SMF30 records is crucial for several reasons.

-SMF30 records also offer a comprehensive set of performance metrics related to batch job execution.
+SMF30 records also offer a comprehensive set of performance metrics that are related to batch job execution.
 These metrics encompass CPU time, I/O operations, memory usage, and other crucial indicators that directly impact the elapsed time of batch jobs.
 By integrating these metrics into the modeling process, the predictive model gains a holistic view of job performance.

-By leveraging SMF30 records, the prediction model becomes data-driven, relying on actual performance metrics rather than assumptions or generalizations.
-Data-driven decision-making empowers organizations to make informed choices, optimize resource utilization, and enhance the efficiency of batch job processing.
+By using SMF30 records, the prediction model becomes data-driven, relying on actual performance metrics rather than assumptions or generalizations.
+Data-driven decision-making empowers organizations to make informed choices, optimize resource usage, and enhance the efficiency of batch job processing.

-Now, let us delve into an example of SMF30 record data, shown in Example 5-2.
-We assume that the SMF30 data has already been loaded and processed into the desired format for analysis.
+An example of an SMF30 record data is shown in Example 5-2.
+In the example, the SMF30 data is already loaded and processed into the format for analysis.
 The time range covered in the analysis spans from November 1, 2019, to October 30, 2020.
 Within this period, the job list range includes jobs with identifiers from APP001 to APP050 for each day.
-This ensures a comprehensive overview of batch job performance and enables a detailed examination of job execution patterns and trends throughout the specified time frame.
+This ensures a comprehensive overview of batch job performance and enables a detailed examination of job run time patterns and trends throughout the specified time frame.